-- Purchase Blackhawk's 25% interest at a price to be negotiated between Blackhawk and the Company with both parties acting diligently and in good faith to arrive at a mutually acceptable purchase price.
+- Cause the parties to form a joint venture with terms consistent with the usual industry practice including a provision for a participant's interest to be converted to a 2% NSR if its interest is diluted to less than a 10% interest.
+The Company has the right, at any time after the NSR takes effect, to purchase one half of the NSR by making a payment of US\$1,000,000 and has the right of first refusal to purchase the remainder of the NSR; or - Purchase Blackhawk's 25% interest at a price to be negotiated between Blackhawk and the Company with both parties acting diligently and in good faith to arrive at a mutually acceptable purchase price.
 If the parties do not come to agreement on the purchase price, the Company, at its option, can either pay US\$2,250,000, pay US\$1,000,000 and issue US\$1,250,000 worth of shares of the Company to Blackhawk priced at the 20 day volume weighted average price following the date that the Company elects to purchase Blackhawk's 25% interest or by Blackhawk's request, issue US\$2,250,000 worth of shares of the Company to Blackhawk priced at the 20 day volume weighted average price following the date that the Company elects to purchase Blackhawk's 25% interest.

-On November 17, 2021, the Company signed an option agreement to acquire the Page Mine which comprise of 49 patented mining claims totaling 802 hectares located approximately 60 kilometres east of Coeur d'Alene, Idaho.
+On November 17, 2021, the Company signed an option agreement with Deadwood Land LLC to acquire the Page Mine which comprise of 49 patented mining claims.
 For consideration of the rental and option to acquire 100% of the mineral rights of Page Mine, the Company will make a payment of US\$60,000 in Year 1 (paid) and US\$30,000 per annum in Year 2 to Year 10.
 The Company can purchase 100% of the patented mineral rights for a payment of US\$1,500,000 and all rental payments will be credited towards the option purchase price.